Legislative violence: Australia

+Bahamas

+In 1965, the leader of the opposition threw the ceremonial mace in a protest for electoral reform, which became known as "Black Tuesday".
+In 2024, deputy leader of the opposition Shanendon Cartwright threw the ceremonial mace from a window in protest over Speaker Patricia Deveaux's refusal to allow Leader of the Opposition Michael Pintard in a session concerning drug trafficking.
+The ensuing scuffle left the deputy speaker hospitalised while a police officer was injured while Cartwright was being restrained.

 Bolivia

 27 October 2007

 In 2007, a fight broke out in the lower house of the Plurinational Legislative Assembly, the Chamber of Deputies.
 The fight erupted during a debate over whether or not to try four judges on corruption charges.

 Bosnia and Herzegovina

 31 July 2019

-Following an intense debate in the Council of the Bosnian-Podrinje Canton in city of Goražde, councilor Daliborka Milović, who was also the president of the Liberal Party, had thrown a plastic water bottle, hitting Edita Velić, a member of the Democratic Front, in the process, who was at the time, the Chairman of the council, after a disagreement on drafting a new law.
-Following the event, Milović was promptly escorted out of the building by the local municipal police.
+Following an intense debate in the Council of the Bosnian-Podrinje Canton in Goražde, councilor Daliborka Milović, who was also the president of the Liberal Party, had thrown a plastic water bottle, hitting Edita Velić, a member of the Democratic Front, in the process, who was at the time, the chairman of the council, after a disagreement on drafting a new law.
+Following the event, Milović was promptly escorted out of the building by municipal police.

 23 December 2019

-Draško Stanivuković, a prominent member of the PDP, was initially scolded by Milorad Dodik's right-wing SNSD-dominated club for various provocations aimed at the current government of the Republika Srpska.
-As an MP, Stanivuković became famous for flamboyant presentations of his ideas, which many at the time deemed provocative.
-Two days before Christmas, Stanivuković was physically assaulted by Dragan Lukač of SNSD, the current Minister of Interior of the Republic of Srpska since (holding the position since 2014).
-Moments before the confrontation, Lukač warned Stanivuković to cease his provocations aimed at the government, warning him that he's going to "end up on the floor, just like those little flags he brought along."
+Draško Stanivuković, a prominent member of the PDP, was initially scolded by Milorad Dodik's right-wing SNSD-dominated club for various acts aimed at the government of Republika Srpska.
+As an MP, Stanivuković became famous for flamboyant presentations of his ideas, which were deemed provocative.
+On that day, Stanivuković was physically assaulted by Dragan Lukač, the Interior Minister of Republika Srpska who was also an SNSD member.
+Moments before the confrontation, Lukač warned Stanivuković to cease his provocations aimed at the government, warning him that he would "end up on the floor, just like those little flags he brought along."
 Following his statement, Lukač had asked Stanivuković, who had by now been walking around the National Assembly hall carrying hand-held NATO flags and distributing them to those present, to approach him, calling him an "ape" in the process.
-Stanivuković did so, and following a brief exchange words, Lukač proceeded to hit him on the head with his right fist.
-The event was broadcast live on the Radio Television of the Republic of Srpska.
-This happened in the wake of events where the Bosnian three-men presidency had unanimously agreed to sign the Reform Program, which is widely speculated to be the undisclosed SMO agreement, which would allow Bosnia and Herzegovina to pursue full membership in NATO.
-Following the event, Lukač would go on to apologize to the mass public, but not to Stanivuković in particular.
-The case is currently under an investigation.
+Stanivuković did so, and following a brief exchange of words, Lukač hit him on the head with his right fist.
+The event was broadcast live on the public broadcaster RTRS.
+This happened in the wake of events where the Bosnian three-men presidency had unanimously agreed to sign the Reform Program, which was widely speculated to be the undisclosed SMO agreement, which would allow Bosnia and Herzegovina to pursue full membership in NATO.
+Following the event, Lukač apologized to the public but not Stanivuković.